WillemvJ/DynaPlex-docs/source/index.rst

 .. note::

-    If you are new to MDPs, you might benefit from first reading the :doc:`introduction to MDPs <getting_started/introduction_to_mdp>` and going thorugh the step-by-step tutorial, starting with the :doc:`MDP formulation <tutorial/airplane_mdp>` pages.
+    If you are new to MDPs, you might benefit from first reading the :doc:`introduction to MDPs <getting_started/introduction_to_mdp>` and going through the step-by-step tutorial, starting with the :doc:`MDP formulation <tutorial/airplane_mdp>` pages.
-    If you just want to know how to install, setup, and add a model, see the docs under "Getting started"

 Contents
 --------